TaoRS/Twitch_auto_collect_points/README.md

 3. Paste the code on the console and press `enter`
 4. Close the console or twitch will memory leak.
 I learned this the hard way.

 That's it.
-The script will query the document every 30 seconds to chack in the bonus button is there and click it if it is.
+The script will query the document every 30 seconds to check in the bonus button is there and click it if it is.

 **Important Note:** If you **close** the tab or the browser you need to **repeat** the process.